ftraposo/ftraposo.github.io/software.md

 ## Python Packages

-- DELdata: A Python data package that contains panel, repeated cross-sectional and cross-country data on foreign aid and development issues.
+- This Python package is the equivalent of the DELdata's R package (In progress).